Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 > Purchase 30% more boards (WeMos D1 Mini, TP4056, and BMI160/BNO085 than what is needed.
 There is the possibility that components are dead on arrival or gets damaged during assembly/soldering.

 > [!NOTE]
 > These are my recommended sellers/stores and recommended components just for the main tracker unit.
 You can always purchase components from elsewhere and that you may need Additional components are needed for extensions.
+Other stores/sellers may have a higher rate of dead on arrival.
+The linked stores for WeMos D1 Mini, TP4056, and BMI160/BNO085 are recommended by the SlineVR DIY Community.

 > [!NOTE]
 > Type-C Ports are more durable.
 As for charging, USB-C to USB-C Power Delivery doesn't work.
 Use USB-A to USB-C cables to charge trackers.